RVXInvestments/Capita/README.md

 ## 📖 Project Overview

-Capita is an AI-native financial platform designed to democratize FIRE planning for UK residents.
-Built with an aggressive 4-week MVP timeline and £80k bootstrap budget, the platform leverages Claude 4's advanced AI capabilities to provide personalized financial guidance that traditionally costs £150-300/hour from financial advisors.
+Capita is an AI-native financial platform designed to democratise FIRE planning for UK residents.
+Built with an aggressive 4-week MVP timeline and £80k bootstrap budget, the platform leverages Claude 4's advanced AI capabilities to provide personalised financial guidance that traditionally costs £150-300/hour from financial advisors.

 ### 🎯 Key Value Propositions
-- **AI-Powered Advice**: 24/7 personalised financial guidance using Claude 4
+- **AI-Powered Advice**: 24/7 personalised financial guidance using a modified and fine tuned version of Claude 4
 - **UK-Specific Focus**: Deep integration with UK tax laws, pensions, and regulations
 - **Community-Driven**: Social features fostering peer learning and support
 - **Affordable Access**: Subscription model starting at £9.99/month vs. £150+/hour advisors